qtodzo/DataXRealEstate2020/README.md

 - wtforms (for helping build the user input)
 - matplotlib (for building the plots used)

+Please also unzip the large dataset "Neighborhood_Zhvi_AllHomes.csv.zip" so the file lies in the repository with only the .csv tag.

 #### Step 2: Clone the repository on your PC, and open the files using Jupyter Notebook

 #### Step 3: Run the script titled "QProjections.ipynb"